-In a crowded theater in 1985, seeing the premier of "Witness"....
+In a crowded theater in 1985, seeing the premier of "Witness"...

 - In one scene Rachel (Kelly McGillis) says "But Mr. Book (Harrison Ford), you said we'd be safe here!" (after John Book discovers the killer he seeks is a colleague policeman, and things go bad) and he responds in a resounding voice: - "Well I was WRONG!" while responding to the new Reality, with gusto and with action. - I'd never heard such an admission made so undefensively, so naturally, so completely without apology, and with such enthusiastic willingness to instantly accept the new situation completely.
-No one in my childhood or neighborhood ever showed such an attitude. - It made an impact on me! - It's OK to make mistakes.
+No one in my childhood or neighborhood ever showed such a refreshing attitude. - It made an impact on me! - Again It's OK to make mistakes.
 We WILL make them!
-I and you, and we all have, and will.
 Learn from them and move on, with exhilaration!
+Being unwilling to accept the responsibility for thought leaves you vulnerable to those who want power over you, for whatever reason. - And then you suffer THEIR mistakes, a much less exhilarating experience.